Home

 50 letters, all handwritten by Lucius Marsh; most all written from Boston.
 Octavo,each letter ranges from 1 to 5 pages, most being 2 or 3 pages long, no envelopes.
 Letters date from September 1887 to April 1895.
 All concern current and past history and genealogy of Marsh Family.
 Family mostly lived in Maine, New York, New Hampshire and Massachusetts.
 All letter easily legible.
 Lucius Marsh fought in the 47th Massachusetts Regiment in the Civil War. (a81746)

 New York 1862 1st Scribners.
 Hardcover.
-Octavo, 269pp., original Dark brown cloth.with later professionally applied paper spine. **Signed by Fowler.
+Octavo, 269pp., original dark brown cloth.with later professionally applied paper spine. **Signed by Fowler.
 Good, cloth worn off corners and edges. (a82107)

 $220.00

 Danbury 1941 Privately Printed.
-True first edition.
-Limited to 100 copies after which type was broken up - this is copy No. 58.
+True first edition. **Limited to 100 copies after which type was broken up - this is copy No. 58.
 Concerns an episode in the Civil War in which J. Pierpont Morgan is alleged to have sold the Government some condemned guns at an exorbitant profit.
-Large octavo, 184pp., folding charts, index, printed brown paper wraps in matching brown paper covered box. ***Signed by Wasson presentation to Ralph Dawson.
-VG plus to Near Fine , almost no wear but does have a very few pages at the end with neat ink lines underlining or scribbles affecting a word or two or in margin, presumably by Dawson.
+Large octavo, 184pp., folding charts, index, printed brown paper wraps in matching brown paper covered box. ***Signed by Wasson presentation to Ralph Dawson.Photo illus the carbine as frontispiece.
+Book is VG plus to Near Fine, almost no wear but does have a very few pages at the end with neat ink lines underlining and marks affecting a word or two or in margin only, presumably by Dawson ( underlining does not look like it was done by a book owner - too neatly done.)
 Box is VG with light wear, a few minor stains, but no tears.
-Very scarce. (a82277)
+Very scarce.
+Wonderful gift for the gun enthusiast. (a82277)

 Hopkins, John Baker .
 THE FALL OF THE CONFEDERACY (1867)